travisolbrich/315-P1-DBMS/doc/Design Document.md

 ### DBMS

 ![DBMS high-level organization](img/DBMS.png)

 Each of the four major components of the DB Engine comprise the high level overview and will be discussed in the following section.
-They will be discussed in the order in which a typicall query will be processed.
+They will be discussed in the order in which a typical query will be processed.
 The DML Interface module will handle the interface between the DB Engine and the the DB App.
 The Core Engine module's task is to interpret whether it has received a valid input, think of the Core Engine as a traffic cop.
 The Parser module's job is to take input and determine the grammar used and what the arguments are.
 The File I/O module is where the table script files are organized and stored.

 ### DB App